 Glands under the skin of your upper eyelids produce tears, which contain water and salt.
 When you blink, tears spread and keep your eyes moist.
 Other glands produce oils that keep tears from evaporating too fast or from spilling out of your eyes.

-Most of the time, watery eyes resolve without treatment, but the condition can sometimes become a chronic problem.
+If you’re having too many tears, your watery eyes should resolve without treatment in most cases.
+But, the condition can sometimes become a chronic problem.

 Consult your doctor if you have a prolonged case of watery eyes, especially if it is accompanied by other symptoms.